orcfax/docs/drafts/technical-architecture/collection.md

 validity.

-These three sources can comprise of application programming interfaces (API’s), internet of things (IoT) devices, weather stations, and crowdsourced reporting data (eg a series of geotagged photographs).
+These three sources can comprise of application programming interfaces (API's), internet of things (IoT) devices, weather stations, and crowdsourced reporting data (eg a series of geotagged photographs).

 Example
 If the target data was the outcome or score of a football match between